nbloomf/shell.struct/README.md

 ## stack

 Manipulate named stacks of strings from the command line.
 Usage:

 * `zstack push "hello"`: push the string "hello" (without quotes) onto the default stack.
 * `zstack push`: push the contents of stdin onto the default stack.
 * `zstack pop`: remove the top item of the default stack and write to stdout.
 * `zstack peek`: write top item of default stack to stdout (do not remove).
+* `zstack print`: write entire default stack to stdout.
 * `zstack FOO push "hello"`: push the string "hello" (without quotes) onto the stack named FOO.
 * `zstack FOO pop`: etc
 * `zstack FOO peek`: etc
+* `zstack FOO print`: etc
 * `zstack show`: write list of named stacks to stdout
 * `zstack help`: print usage